-The Howard Lecture is an annual lecture which celebrates world-leading early to mid-career academics working in the biophysical sciences.
+The Howard Lecture is an annual lecture which celebrates world-leading early to mid-career academics working in the biophysical sciences from anywhere in the world.
+Nominations can be made for researchers working in academia or in industry and we welcome nominations for those with unconventional career paths or with career breaks.

 Please forward the name and institution link of nominees to Steven Cobb, BSI Director, at: firstname.lastname@example.org.